korjmorj/retro_scroll_shooter/README.md

 # :sparkles: retro scroll shooter in Unity - draft version <3 :sparkles:
 draft scroll shooter game in Unity
 ## What is it?
-Absolutely nothing, cos me still workin' (okay, thinkin') about this game?
-I need to add some quests maybe?
+Absolutely nothing, cos me still workin' (okay, thinkin') on this game.
+I need to add some quests and new levels maybe? <br>
+In general, I planned this game as a narrative one, and someday I will definitely finish it at least in Russian.

 You will have a big trouble :skull: